Saturday, December 30, 2017

 • Defining The Issues:

--Following are comments from a brief exchange with a Catholic apologist who goes by the name of De Maria on the issue of Sola Scriptura and defining the Trinity along with a critique of my own:
+-Following are comments from a brief exchange with De Maria on the issue of Sola Scriptura and defining the Trinity.
+His comments are provided in bold quotation marks and my own criticisms of his claims come after each of them:

 "...that Sacred Tradition came before the New Testament.
 And this Sacred Tradition was passed down by Christ, through His Church.
 All you have for your side is denial of the truth (Matthew 28:16-20)."